Associate Degree Nursing-Admissions-Packet

-Applicants not admitted will need to re-apply by completing the MAR Checklist for the year of reapplication and visit/email Student Services to confirm an active program status.
+Applicants not admitted to the program will need to re-apply by completing the MAR Checklist for the year of reapplication.
 Students are responsible for ensuring all materials are submitted as directed and by the published deadline.

 Can I apply to another CVCC healthcare program if I am selected as an “Alternate” for the nursing program?